-During the period your child needs to work remotely, your child's class teacher will keep in regular contact with you, via Google Classroom or telephone calls home and will be available to discuss your child's needs and support where required.
+Your child's class teacher will keep in regular contact with you, via Google Classroom or telephone calls home and will be available to discuss your child's needs and support where required.

 What Resources Will We Need At Home For Effective Home Learning?